Zahir Raihan: Personal life

 His father's name was Mohammad Habibullah and mother's name was Syeda Sufia Khatun.
 He had an elder brother named Shahidullah Kaiser.

 Raihan had been married twice, to Sumita Devi in 1961 and Shuchonda in 1968, both of whom were film actresses.
 With Sumita he had two sons, Bipul Raihan and Anol Raihan.
 Again with Shuchonda, had also two sons named Opu Raihan and Topu Raihan.

 Disappearance

 Raihan went missing on 30 January 1972, when he was trying to locate his brother, notable writer Shahidullah Kaiser, who was captured and presumably killed by the Pakistan army and/or local collaborators during the final days of the liberation war.
-Many believe that he was killed with many others when armed Bihari and Bengali collaborators and soldiers of the Pakistan Army who were hiding fired on them when they went to Mirpur, a suburb of the capital city of Dhaka that was one of few strongholds for Pakistani/Bihari collaborators at that time, but mysteriously nothing was investigated during the regime of Bangabandhu's government.
+Many believe that he was killed with many others when armed Bihari and Bengali collaborators and soldiers of the Pakistan Army who were hiding fired on them when they went to Mirpur, a suburb of the capital city of Dhaka that was one of few strongholds for Pakistani/Bihari collaborators at that time, but nothing was investigated during the time of Sheikh Mujibur Rahman government.